salzman-lab/SPLASH-plus/README.md

        --outdir <OUTDIR>
    ```
 ### 3- Biological interpretation
-To facilitate downstream analysis of anchors, we provide a postprocessing script `SPLASH_extendor_classification.R`, that can be run on the anchors file generated from the SPLASH run to classify anchors to biologically meaningful events such as alternative splicing, and base pair changes. `SPLASH_extendor_classification.R` needs the following inputs:
+For biological interpretation of called anchors (obtained from step 1) using their assembled compactors (obtained from step 2), we provide a script [SPLASH_plus_classification.R](https://github.com/salzman-lab/SPLASH-plus/blob/main/SPLASH_plus_classification.R) to categorize anchors into biologically meaningful events.
+Currently, we consider 6 different categories: Single base pair changes, alternative splicing, internal splicing (such as insertions, and deletions), 3'UTR, Centromere, and Repeats.
+The script needs the following inputs:

-- `directory` &mdash; the output directory used for the SPLASH run
-- `which_anchors_file` &mdash; flag to decide which anchor file (after correction or all anchors) to use, could be "after_correction" or "all"
-- `effect_size_cutoff` &mdash; the effect size cutoff for significant anchors (default 0.2)
-- `num_samples_cutoff` &mdash; the minimum number of samples for an anchor to be called (default 20)
+- `directory`:  Directory for writing output files
+- `compactor_file`: path to the compactors file `compactor_summary.tsv` generated from the compactors step
-- `STAR_executable` &mdash; path to STAR executable file
+- `STAR_executable`: path to [STAR](https://github.com/alexdobin/STAR) executable file
-- `samtools_executable` &mdash; path to samtools executable file
+- `samtools_executable`: path to [samtools](https://www.htslib.org/) executable file
-- `bedtools_executable` &mdash; path to bedtools executable file
+- `bedtools_executable`: path to [bedtools](https://bedtools.readthedocs.io/en/latest/) executable file
-- `bowtie2_executable` &mdash; path to bowtie2 executable file
+- `bowtie2_executable`: path to [bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) executable file
-- `STAR_reference` &mdash; path to STAR index files for the reference genome
+- `STAR_reference`: path to STAR index files for the reference genome
-- `bowtie2_reference` &mdash; path to bowtie2 index for the reference genome
-- `bowtie2_univec_index` &mdash; path to bowtie2 index for univec
-- `annotated_splice_juncs` &mdash; path to the file containing annotated splice junctions from the reference transcriptome (can be either downloaded or generated from `SPLASH_build.R`)
+- `annotated_splice_juncs`: path to the file containing annotated splice junctions from the reference transcriptome (can be either downloaded or generated from `SPLASH_build.R`)
-- `annotated_exon_boundaries` &mdash; path to the file containing annotated exon boundaries from the reference transcriptome (can be either downloaded or generated from `SPLASH_build.R`)
+- `annotated_exon_boundaries`: path to the file containing annotated exon boundaries from the reference transcriptome (can be either downloaded or generated from `SPLASH_build.R`)
-- `gene_coords_file` &mdash; path to the file containing gene coordinates from the reference transcriptome (can be either downloaded or generated from `SPLASH_build.R`)
+- `gene_coords_file`: path to the file containing gene coordinates from the reference transcriptome (can be either downloaded or generated from `SPLASH_build.R`)
+- `centromere_annotation_file`: path to the centromere annotation file
+- `repeats_annotation_file`: path to annotation file for repetitive elements
-- `paralogs_file` &mdash; (optional) path to file containing list of paralogous genes from the reference genome
+- `UTR_annotation_file`: path to UTR annotation file

-The script will generate a file `classified_anchors.tsv` in the same directory used for SPLASH run, containing significant anchors along with their biological classification and alignment information.
+The script will generate a file `classified_anchors.tsv` in the same directory specified by `directory` input argument.
+The file contains significant anchors along with their compactors, biological classification, and alignment information.

 ## Building index and annotation files needed for running classification script
 For running the classification script for a given reference genome/transcriptome you first need to obtain a fasta file for the reference genome and a gtf file for the transcriptome annotation.
 You then need to do the following 3 steps (note that all index/annotation files from these 3 steps should be generated from the same fasta and gtf file):